bitovi/github-actions-deploy-ecs/README.md

 ```

 ## Extra advanced usage
-If you know what you are doing, you can play around defining a JSON file for the Task definition.
+If you know what you are doing, you can play around defining a JSON file for the container definitions.
 That allows you more granular control of it.

+### Example Task Definition

+You can find an example ECS task definition in [`task-definition.example.json`](./task-definition.example.json).

 # Inputs